tommairs/SFE_Suite/README.md

 ## Cost Factor Warning
-Some of these processes us BCC or redirects that can incur additional messaging costs with your email provider.
+Some of these processes use BCC or redirects that can incur additional messaging costs with your email provider.
+PLEASE be aware of the per transaction costs of yuor provider.

 ## Installation
 The intention was to build this entirely in AWS so all the instructions are geared that way.
 If you build elsewhere, make the appropriate corrections.